 - The beneficiary may receive nothing from the estate.

 The outcome will depend on a number of factors, such as where the will was created and the specific language of the will.
-If you are named as a beneficiary in a will and are concerned about what will happen if the asset you are supposed to receive no longer exists, you should consult with an attorney to discuss your options.
+If you are named as a beneficiary in a will or term life insurance policy and are concerned about what will happen if the asset you are supposed to receive no longer exists, you should consult with an attorney to discuss your options.

 What happens if there is no beneficiary named in a will?

-If there is no beneficiary named in a will, the assets will be distributed according to the laws of intestacy.
-This means that the assets will go to the individual’s next of kin, such as their spouse or children.
+If no beneficiary is named in a will, the assets will be distributed according to the intestacy laws.
+This means the assets will go to the individual's next of kin, such as their spouse or children.

 Can you be removed as a beneficiary?

-Yes, you can be removed as a beneficiary if the testator (the person who made the will) revokes your designation in the document.
+Yes, you can be removed as a beneficiary if the testator (who made the will) revokes your designation in the document.
 The testator may also choose to amend the will to remove you as a beneficiary.

 If you have been removed as a beneficiary, you do not have any legal right to the assets that were designated for you.
 However, you may be able to contest the will if you believe that it was done in error.